RetroDevDaemon/pc88-c/README.md

 ## Revision history
 0.0.12<br>
-- Made a real Makefile and removed the .bat/.sh files.<br>
+-Made a real Makefile and removed the .bat/.sh files.<br>
 0.0.11 <br>
 -Fixed maked88.py.
 Was not copying in the last byte of the file causing build issues.<br>
 -Various tweaks and fixes<br>